FarahBaracat/farahbaracat.github.io/blog/_posts/2021-06-25-Sejnowski.md

 ## Results
-This approach is tested on a predictive coding task (i.e matching (reproducing) input-output behavior) and delayed-memory XOR task where the XOR operation is performed on the historical input which is stored.
+This approach is tested on a predictive coding task (i.e matching (reproducing) input-output behavior also auto-encoding task) and delayed-memory XOR task where the XOR operation is performed on the historical input which is stored.

+The latter task is used to demonstrate the ability of the algorithm to train an SNN performing a non-linear computations over larger timescales (> time constants).